 Abstract

 Historically, the classification of mesoionic compounds has been disconcerting, with more confusion arising when these molecules are used as ligands for metal complexes.
-Many mesoionic compounds are also biologically active and widely spread for various therapeutic applications, but mesoionic metal complexes have not seen much prevalence in the field.
-In this work, we determine the “mesoionic” nature of an unusual and rare series of N^S biscyclometallated iridium(III) complexes [Ir(N^C)2(p-ttqt)] (p-Httqt = 1-phenyl-5-thioxo-5,6-dihydro-[1,2,4]triazolo[1,5-c]quinazolin-1-ium-2-thiolate; HN^C = 2-phenylpyridine (Hppy) (1), 7,8-benzoquinoline (Hbzq) (2), 2-phenylbenzothiazole (Hbt) (3), and 2-(1-naphthyl)benzothiazole (Hbsn) (4)) as photodynamic therapy (PDT) agents and immunogenic cell death (ICD) inducers.
-X-ray and infrared spectroscopy studies demonstrate that the mesoionic nature is retained in the iridium(III) complexes.
-These complexes are ideal PDT agents with no cytotoxicity at micromolar concentrations (IC50,dark > 25 mM), shocking photocytotoxicity at nanomolar concentrations and PI values (IC50,light = 1.5 – 69 nM; PI = 362 – 33,333), and exquisite selectivity toward cancer cells.
-Furthermore, their localisation in the endoplasmic reticulum (ER) and efficient reactive oxygen species (ROS) generation enables them to act as photoactivated Type II ICD inducers.
+Many mesoionic compounds are also biologically active and widely used in various therapeutic applications, but mesoionic metal complexes have not seen much prevalence in the field.
+In this work, we determine the “mesoionic” nature of an unusual and rare series of N^S biscyclometallated iridium(III) complexes [Ir(N^C)2(p-ttqt)] (p-Httqt = 1-phenyl-5-thioxo-5,6-dihydro-[1,2,4]triazolo[1,5-c]quinazolin-1-ium-2-thiolate; HN^C = 2-phenylpyridine (Hppy) (1), 7,8-benzoquinoline (Hbzq) (2), 2-phenylbenzothiazole (Hbt) (3) and 2-(1-naphthyl)benzothiazole (Hbsn) (4)) as photodynamic therapy (PDT) agents and immunogenic cell death (ICD) inducers.
+X-ray, infrared spectroscopy and density functional theory studies demonstrate that the mesoionic nature is retained in the iridium(III) complexes.
+These complexes are ideal PDT agents with no cytotoxicity at micromolar concentrations (IC50,dark > 25 μM), remarkable photocytotoxicity at nanomolar concentrations and PI values (IC50,light = 1.5–69 nM; PI = 362–33 333), and exquisite selectivity towards cancer cells.
+Furthermore, their localisation in the endoplasmic reticulum (ER) and efficient reactive oxygen species (ROS) generation enable them to act as photoactivated type II ICD inducers.